-design life: a period of time used in design calculations, selected for the purpose of verifying that a replaceable or permanent component is suitable for the anticipated period of service.
+design life: a period of time used in design calculations, selected to verify that a replaceable or permanent component is suitable for the anticipated period of service.
 Design life may not pertain to the life of a pipeline system because a properly maintained and protected pipeline system can provide service indefinitely.